wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/apk-as-gateway-in-apim-qsg.md

 !!!
 Note
-    Please refer to the [Advance Configuration for APIM](../apim-deploy.md) for more information.
+    Please refer to the [Advanced Configuration for APIM](../apim-deploy.md) for more information.

 ### Setup WSO2 APK Dataplane 1.2.0